Current Conditions - Craters of the Moon

 All Lava Tube Caves are Closed

-All lava tube caves are closed due to hazardous snow and ice and are typically open in the summer and fall as conditions allow.
+All lava tube caves are closed for the season and are typically open early June through October as conditions allow.
 When open, a free cave permit is required to enter the caves.
 Cave permits protect bats.
 Permits can only be obtained in person at the visitor center during business hours.

 Temporary Closures

 Buffalo Caves, located on the Broken Top Loop, is closed.
-In the Caves Trail area, Boy Scout Cave and Beauty Cave are closed.
-These caves are closed to protect bats and because of environmental conditions.
+In the Caves Area, Boy Scout Cave and Beauty Cave are closed.
+All other caves in the park remain closed.
+These caves are closed to protect bats and due to sensitive environmental conditions.
 Help protect bats by respecting closures.

 Planning Your Trip